Zearin/textmate_wiki/FAQ.md

 ## Search

-### Is it possible to bring back "Replace & Find" and "Replace" buttons in the search window of TextMate 2.0?

-There will be a Replace action at some point.
-For now you can put the replace string on the regular clipboard and alternate between ⌘G (Find Next) and ⌘V (replace match) — only caveat is that it won’t work when the replace string is a format string (i.e. regular expression replacements).

 ### Is it possible to have Find in Folder follow symlinks?

-In the Find in Folder window is a pop-down menu next to the disclosure triangle in the results header.
+In the Find in Folder window is a drop-down menu button placed above the results.
+Enable “Follow Symbolic Links” in this menu.

-First item is “Symbolic Links” and causes the search to follow symbolic links.

 This will not resolve aliases created with Finder.

 ## Bundle Items